by Jenny Lelwica Buttaccio

 - Changes in urinary habits, like increased urinary frequency or inability to hold urine

-- Personality changes like irritability, impulsivity, mood swings, depression, anxiety, anger, or rage
+- Personality changes, such as irritability, impulsivity, mood swings, depression, anxiety, anger, or rage

 - Obsessive-compulsive disorder